sahilrajput03/sahilrajput03/thoughts-principles.md

 On time is always late, always come before time.
 Being on time is often considered to be "late" because it doesn't allow for any unforeseen delays or complications that could arise. ~ Sudhanshu Jain (YTube)

 Jugglers and singers require applause.
 You are a lannister.
 Do you think I demanded a garland of rose everytim I suffered a wound on a battlefield? ~ Tywin Lanister

+Expectations are the source of all suffering. ~ Buddha